cpske/ISP/assignment/week4/learn-django.md

+---
-## Learn Django by Implementing the Tutorial App
+title: Learn Django by Implementing the Tutorial App
+---

 We will use Django and the Django tutorial app to learn several concepts.
 You will add to this app in future weeks, so don't fall behind on this assignment.